Pack3tL0ss/ConsolePi/README.md

 # What's New
 - Added a What's New Section to the ReadMe and highlighted that I'm a smart ass by noting it in the What's New Section.
 - ConsolePi remote discovery via mdns, or sync to Google Drive
-- Power Outlet Control, via relay attached to GPIO.
-Power on automatically when attempting to connect to console session (via consolepi-menu)
+- Power Outlet Control, via relay attached to GPIO or network connected tasmota flashed wifi smart-outlet.
+Power on automatically when attempting to connect to console session (via `consolepi-menu`), or toggle via power sub-menu (`consolepi-menu`)
-- consolepi-menu adapter connection parameters (baud, flow, parity, data-bits) is now extracted from the associated definition in ser2net.conf if one exists, if it doesn't defaults are used (which can be changed via menu option c)
+- consolepi-menu adapter connection parameters (baud, flow, parity, data-bits) are now extracted from the associated definition in ser2net.conf if one exists, if it doesn't defaults are used (which can be changed via menu option c)
 - Added new option 's' to menu which allows you to connect to the shell on any reachable remote ConsolePis
 - Added new quick commands and an option to delete a remote ConsolePi from the local cloud cache via ```consolepi-remotes```
     <br>**8/19/2019**
 - remote connections are now established through proxy script, which will prompt/kill a previous hung session.
     - Bonus, the proxy script also adds support for auto-power-on for devices linked to outlets on the remote system (having them appear in a power sub-menu will come later once I build out the API further)
+-  Added override function for most system files involved...
+So Custom system files won't be backed up and replaced during `consolepi-upgrade`

 # Features